wasm-signatures/wasmsign2/README.md

 - The ability to extend an existing module with additional custom sections, without invalidating existing signatures
 - The ability to verify multiple subsets of a module's sections with a single signature
 - The ability to turn an embedded signature into a detached one, and the other way round.

-The file format is documented in the [WebAssembly tool conventions repository](https://github.com/WebAssembly/tool-conventions/blob/main/Signatures.md).

 ## Installation